epsi-rns/epsi-rns.github.io/_posts/system/2023/2023-04-03-arch-install.markdown

 {% highlight bash %}
 ❯# pacstrap -K /mnt base linux linux-firmware
 {% endhighlight %}

+You are going to see packages downloaded from internet, similar to below figure:

+![Arch Install: pacstrap][005-pacstrap]

+#### Generate File System Configuration

 And we also need to configure `fstab`, in order to `chroot`.